davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 16. You now have your schema successfully migrated to Azure SQL DB.

 #### Data Migration

+Now that we have the schema migrated, we now need to move the data.
+We will use the Azure Data Migration Service for this as it is much more robust option and can migrate the data with very minimal downtime.

 1. In the Azure Portal click on the resource group icon and select your resource group.
 2. Find the resource of type 'Azure Database Migration Service' and click it.